- Accountability and Testing of students in various situations

 In a few testlets, some materials are required and cannot be substituted, but in most testlets substitutes are allowed.
 For more information about substituting objects, see the Test Administration Manual, section titled Teacher-Administered Tests.
 When substituting materials, remember to change the words in the question (including the answer choices) to match the substituted item.

 A. Yes, all test administrators must complete the required test administration training modules through the Moodle website.
-There is a Guide to help all users access and navigate the training website.
-Returning users must complete a refresher training course taking approximately 30 minutes.
-New test administrators must complete 5 modules taking approximately 1 hour 30 minutes.
+The Guide to DLM Required Test Administrator Training (pdf) is a great place to start for all users, especially for those with their first log in.
+Returning users must complete a refresher training course taking approximately 1 hour.
+New test administrators must complete 5 modules taking approximately 3 hours 30 minutes.
 All users will be required to pass a quiz at the end of each module and print the certificate of completion.

 A. The FCS collects important information about student characteristics such as communication and academic skills, as well as attention.
 The survey is used by the DLM system in assigning the first testlet level for each content area.
 Therefore, a test administrator must complete the FCS for every student on their roster.
 The FCS, found in Educator Portal, must be reviewed each year and resubmitted.
 Test Administrators can find more information about the First Contact Survey in the DLM Test Administration Manual.

-A. The Personal Needs Profile activates certain accessibility features both within the system and documents supports provided outside of the DLM system.
+A. The Personal Needs and Preferences Profile activates certain accessibility features both within the system and documents supports provided outside of the DLM system.
 The PNP is found in Educator Portal and must be reviewed/resubmitted every year for a student.
-Test Administrators can find more information about the Personal Needs Profile in the DLM Test Administration Manual.
+Test Administrators can find more information about the Personal Needs and Preferences Profile in the DLM Accessibility Manual and the DLM Test Administration Manual.

 A. The Instruction and Assessment Planner is an optional resource available to teachers in Educator Portal that will allow them to create instructional plans for an individual student.
-Educators are then able to administer (optional) testlets for a single Essential Element throughout the year tracking a student's progress.
+Educators are then able to administer (optional) testlets for a single Essential Element throughout the instructionally embedded assessment window during the fall and winter months, tracking a student's progress.
 Test Administrators can find more information about Instruction and Assessment Planner in the DLM Test Administration Manual or on the Educator Resource Page.

-With those cautions in mind, a teacher may be able to use the system as a means of informally measuring individual student progress toward a specific standard or group of standards, noting again that not all EEs are available in this system.
+With those cautions in mind, a teacher may be able to use the system as a means of informally measuring individual student progress toward a specific standard or group of standards.
 In the same way, this tool could also be used formatively so as to immediately adjust teaching during an instructional cycle.
 In short, the Instruction and Assessment Planner system is probably not a good alternate to tests such as MAP and STAR, but teachers certainly could use it as an informal benchmarking or formative tool within their own practice.

 A. Students in grades 3-11 are tested in English language arts and mathematics.
 Students in grades 4 and 8-11 will be tested in science.
 In addition, students in grades 4, 8 and 10 will be tested using the DPI social studies rater form.

-A. TIPs are located on the Test Management tab in Educator Portal.
-Test administrators in see About Testlet Information Pages YE.
+A. TIPs are located on the Test Management tab in Educator Portal for the required spring assessments.
+The TIPs for the optional instructionally embedded assessments are in the Instruction and Assessment Planner.
+Test administrators can review sample TIPS at About Testlet Information Pages YE.

 Content Area Tested